pachyderm/docs/content/latest/enterprise/auth/authorization/_index.md

 ---
 # metadata #
 title:  Authorization
-description: Learn how to set up and manage Role-Based Access Control (RBAC) for Pachyderm.
+description: Learn how to set up and manage Role-Based Access Control (RBAC) for MLDM.
 date:
 # taxonomy #
 tags: